 During the Corona crisis, financial support is available in different ways.
 The Government offers compensation in some situations and DUO has arrangements if you experience financial problems.
 More information you can find at the website of DUO.

 When you have problems paying your tuition fees, in some cases payment arrangements can be made at the HU.
 And the HU has means in some cases to provide financial assistance to students who have problems which cause study delays.
 Like when you have been ill from the coronavirus or have to take care of sick family members.
 Or when you combine your study with care for young children in this period.
 You can find more information about the Student Financial Support Fund here.

 Please contact the student counsellors if you need help to find out what your possibilities are.
-Phone the support line of the student counsellors office from Monday to Friday between 10 am and 2 pm, 088-4813322 to ask for support (due to circumstances the support line is closed until further notice, the student counsellor can be reached by email), or send an email to email@example.com.
+Phone the support line of the student counsellors office from Monday to Friday between 10 am and 2 pm, 088-4813322 to ask for support, or send an email to email@example.com.

 Are you unable to work and study?
 And you have solid motives why this is impossible?
 Do you live in Utrecht or Amersfoort?
 The council may well be able to offer financial support.
 See if you qualify for a Student Allowance and apply now!